mohofar/Beta-Rank/README.md

 ## Citation

 ## Note
-We utilized the code provided by the authors of the Hrank paper (https://github.com/lmbxmu/HRankPlus) as a foundation for our research.
+We utilized the code provided by the authors of the Hrank paper (https://github.com/lmbxmu/HRankPlus) as a basis for our research.
+Additional details can be found in their repository.